 - Oppo A74 5G

-iQOO Z3 5G comes equipped with a virtual RAM expansion feature where you can use 3GB from the ROM to make it an 11GB RAM phone.
+iQOO Z3 5G has a virtual RAM expansion feature where you can use 3GB from the ROM to make it an 11GB RAM phone.

-Vivo recently unveiled their X60 series of smartphones and they are claiming that all of these devices use virtual RAM to improve the overall speed and response of the smartphone.
+Vivo recently unveiled their X60 series of smartphones, claiming that all of these devices use virtual RAM to improve the overall speed and response of the smartphone.

 We have three Vivo X60 devices, namely, the Vivo X60, Vivo X60 Pro and Vivo X60 Pro+.
-Vivo claims that these X60 devices have access to 3GB of internal storage as Virtual RAM.
-All three of these smartphones come with an AMOLED panel with a 120Hz refresh rate and 240 Hz touch sampling rate.
+Vivo claims these X60 devices can access 3GB of internal storage as Virtual RAM.
+All three smartphones have an AMOLED panel with a 120Hz refresh rate and 240 Hz touch sampling rate.
 The X60 Pro+ houses the Snapdragon 888, while the other two smartphones house the Qualcomm Snapdragon 870.
-Even in terms of cameras, these smartphones differ, but all of them are no slouch when it comes to raw performance.
-The latest Snapdragon 800 series processors together with fast RAM, fast UFS 3.1 internal storage and virtual RAM will make these three smartphones a compelling offer for people looking to get a smartphone in the upper mid-range to flagship category of smartphones.
+Even in terms of cameras, these smartphones differ, but all are no slouch regarding raw performance.
+The latest Snapdragon 800 series processors, together with fast RAM, fast UFS 3.1 internal storage, and virtual RAM, will make these three smartphones a compelling offer for people looking to get a smartphone in the upper mid-range to flagship category of smartphones.

-Vivo also offers extended RAM on Vivo V21 5G smartphone that is touted to allow 3GB of ROM as Virtual RAM for an enhanced experience.
-Realme brings Dynamic RAM Expansion Technology (DRE) on the Realme 8 5G that allows the smartphone to utilise 3GB of storage as virtual RAM.
+Vivo also offers extended RAM on the Vivo V21 5G smartphone that is touted to allow 3GB of ROM as Virtual RAM for an enhanced experience.
+Realme brings Dynamic RAM Expansion Technology (DRE) on the Realme 8 5G that allows the smartphone to utilize 3GB of storage as virtual RAM.

-Oppo has also confirmed that Oppo F19 series, A53s, and A74 5G smartphones are now getting RAM expansion feature via software upgrade.
+Oppo has also confirmed that Oppo F19 series, A53s, and A74 5G smartphones are now getting RAM expansion features via software upgrade.

 Use several applications simultaneously, launch applications quicker & decrease lag with our latest RAM Expansion.
 This exciting feature is now available on the OPPO F19 & will soon be available on OPPO F19 Pro series, OPPO A74 5G & OPPO A53s 5G.@colorosglobal pic.twitter.com/oVmd7vHvNA